mechunt/newspaper-imperium/README.md

 The code was written by mechunt
 The font in paper called Montserrat

 *This is a joke.
 No offensive to them.
-I respect their glorious job in work of server IMPERIUM.
+I respect their glorious work on server IMPERIUM.